 - For most enterprises today we believe the shift to Digital & Social Business is the Elephant in the room!

 - We also use the Indian subcontinent parable of the Elephant and the blind men.
-Each one feels the Elephant and “sees” something different – one thinks it’s a snake, one a fan, one a wall, one a pillar, one a tree branch, one a rope – the social business topic is complex and people see it different ways from different perspectives.
+Each one feels the Elephant and “sees” something different – one thinks it’s a snake, one a fan, one a wall, one a pillar, one a tree branch, one a rope – the social business and digital transformation topics are complex and people see them different ways from different perspectives.